The best strategies for Wordle, part 3 (July 2023)

 Still harder is when the list of possible hidden (answer) words gets bigger, which is what happened earlier in 2023 when the New York Times made a significant update to their list of possible answer words, increasing them from 2309 to 3160 in March 2023, and then slightly adjusting them to 3158 in July 2023.
 This increase of only 37% in the number of possible answer words makes the task of finding the optimal strategy much more than 37% harder — maybe 10 times harder or more — so it is now getting computationally onerous to fully evaluate all of the 14855 possible starting words.
 So this is the challenge I wanted to test my program with.
 I guesstimated it would take two weeks real time on 10 cores of my home machines (i.e., 3360 home CPU-hours) to evaluate each starting word in easy mode, and longer than that in hard mode.
 This seemed too long to wait so I bought some Amazon EC2 time to complete these tasks (despite what I said in the past about not using external computational resources).
 In the end, it took 3370 and 8261 CPU-hours to complete easy and hard modes respectively on EC2 C6g instances.
 These are not particularly fast processors (seemingly about half the speed of one of my desktop cores, which are themselves not particularly special) but they are relatively cheap at around $0.01 per CPU-hour on the EC2 spot market and I could run 288 of them at a time.
 This would have finished in around two days' real time at a cost of $116 had I arranged everything optimally, but I didn't quite manage to do this, some of my spot instances got forcibly terminated early, and some of the extreme outlier words took a long time to evaluate which somewhat unbalanced the 288 processes, so it took a day or so longer to complete the runs.

 How does this analysis compare to that of the official New York Times Wordle engine, WordleBot 2.0?
 (If you find yourselves on the wrong side of the New York Times paywall then this is an alternative article on WordleBot.)
 We can see from the description that WordleBot assumes that hidden words occur according to their natural frequency in English (as defined by New York Times usage) rather that assuming that all hidden words are equally likely.
 This is a nice variation, avoiding a hard cutoff from "normal words" to "obscure words".
 In terms of how it scores a word, it appears from the description in the New York Times article that it is using 3Blue1Brown's notation of information (presumably adapted to a non-uniform distribution over hidden words) and scores your attempts in terms of bits of information.
-This is a perfectly valid thing to do of course and will lead to good practical results, but I would contend it's not quite as nice as minimising the expected number of guesses because it's fundamentally only looking one move ahead and applying a particular chosen function, so not taking into account what will be best from the point of view of the whole of the rest of the game.
+This is a perfectly valid thing to do of course and will lead to good practical results, but in my opinion it's not quite as nice as minimising the expected number of guesses because it's only looking one move ahead and applying a particular chosen function, so not taking into account what will be best from the point of view of the whole of the rest of the game.

 Word Lists and Results